SQE Explained

 Right now:

-• If new to SQE, create a MySRA account and start your character declaration now
+• If new to SQE, create a MySRA account and start your character declaration — allow 2-4 weeks

-• Book SQE1 July 2026 as soon as possible if you are sitting - do not wait until May
+• Book SQE1 July 2026 as soon as possible if you are sitting — London slots fill first

 Before each sitting: